Softer liquidity rules lift Europe's banks

 The cost of holding those extra assets could have run to tens of billions of euros for the industry.

-The rules will be formally implemented under EU law in 2015, he said.

-The French Banking Federation said the changes were a "step in the right direction" and should reduce constraints on banks' ability to lend.
-German and British bank groups welcomed the changes, particularly the expansion of assets that can be used.

-The changes should also allow stronger banks to cut surplus liquidity they hold, allowing them to benefit from shifting from cash or governments bonds into assets that pay higher interest.
+Stronger banks may also be able to reduce the surplus liquidity they hold, allowing them to benefit from shifting from cash or governments bonds into assets that pay higher interest.

 A liquidity rule could have prevented the short-term funding freeze that brought down lenders like U.S. investment bank Lehman Brothers and UK mortgage lender Northern Rock during the 2007-09 crisis.

-Banks are still restructuring and shrinking their balance sheets.
-Euro zone banks are two-thirds through their deleveraging process and are likely to shed another 132 billion euros of assets this year, Ernst & Young estimated on Monday, and regulators want to stop that retreat being too aggressive.
+Banks are still restructuring and shrinking their balance sheets - euro zone banks are two-thirds through their deleveraging process and are likely to shed another 132 billion of assets this year, Ernst & Young estimated on Monday - and regulators want to prevent that retreat being too aggressive.

 The liquidity rules will run alongside tougher capital rules - covering the amount banks have to hold to absorb losses - and could have forced banks to cut back on domestic lending.